ismo-karkkainen/datalackey/README.md

     brew install nlohmann-json
     brew install cmake

-On Linux you may need to install git to clone a sufficiently new version of json library.
-Otherwise standard packages should be ok.
+On Linux readily available packages should be ok.
+Otherwise you may need to install git to clone a sufficiently new version of json library.

     git clone --depth 1 https://github.com/nlohmann/json
     cd json && cmake . && make && sudo make install